Top Ukrainian politician David Arakhamia gives seventh confirmation of Russia-Ukraine peace deal agreed in March 2022

 Arakhamia was a member of the Ukrainian delegation in Turkey.
 When he returned to Kyiv from the 29-30 March peace negotiations in Istanbul Boris Johnson arrived in Ukraine a few days later and said: ''We will not sign anything at all with them, let's just fight!'' according to Arakhamia.

-Arakhamia's account is now the sixth confirmation a deal was done – a claim that remains highly controversial.
+Arakhamia's account is now the seventh confirmation a deal was done – a claim that remains highly controversial.

 News of the deal was originally reported by Ukrainska Pravda, which also reported that Johnson was the instrument that stopped the deal going through.
 Zelenskiy also confirmed a deal was in the works in an interview he gave while in Bucha following a massacre there by departing Russian troops.